Gudalasaipraneeth/fullstack-log-analyzer/README.md

-# 🛡️ Fullstack Log Analyzer – Take-Home Project
+# 🛡️ Fullstack Log Analyzer –Project

 This is a full-stack cybersecurity log analysis tool developed as a take-home exercise.
 It allows users to upload log files, analyze them for suspicious activity, and view the results through a responsive web interface with anomaly detection capabilities.